cern-it-efp/EOSC-Testsuite/docs/clouds/oci.rst

      - The OCID of the image to be used on the VMs.
 The OCID list can be consulted here: https://docs.oracle.com/en-us/iaas/images/centos-7x/ (required)
    * - compartment_ocid
      - Compartment's OCID. (required)
+   * - region
+     - Region to be used.
    * - availability_domain
      - Availability domain to be used. (required)
    * - subnet_ocid